polyaxon/polyaxon/site/docs/setup/connections/artifacts.md

 ## Cloud stores

-In order to mount a cloud storage, users need to provide authentication access to Polyaxon for the storage needed during the scheduling.
+In order to mount a cloud storage, you need to provide authentication access to Polyaxon for the storage needed during the scheduling.

 The way to do that is by creating a secret of your cloud storage access, and providing the secret name.

-(You can use the same k8s secret to manage multiple storage access auth).
+> **Tip**: You can use the same k8s secret to configure multiple connections.

 ### Schema Fields

   * bucket: the bucket you want to expose in this connection.

 ### Example usage as the default artifactsStore